hiroshiban/Mcalibrator2/README.txt

 README.txt on Mcalibrator2

 Created    : "2013-05-13 12:30:52 ban"
-Last Update: "2013-12-19 09:16:34 ban"
+Last Update: "2013-12-19 09:56:10 ban"
 **************************************************

 [About]

-Mcalibrator2 is a MATLAB-based GUI display luminance and chromaticity characterization software package, developed to contribute to color perception and cognition research projects in neuroscience/pscychology fields.
-The package is especially focusing on 1. providing accurate gamma- correction and 2. finding the best RGB video inputs to produce the required CIE1931 xyY values using several goal-seeking optimization algorithms.
+Mcalibrator2 is a MATLAB-based GUI display luminance and chromaticity characterization software package for visual neuroscience and psychology studies.
+The package is especially focusing on 1. providing accurate gamma-correction and 2. finding the best RGB video inputs to produce the required CIE1931 xyY values using several goal-seeking optimization algorithms.
 (Matlab is a registered trademark of The Mathworks Inc.)

 For details, please read